 Safety equipment, policies and procedures are an essential part of modern business.

 Everyone agrees on the need for hard hats, hearing protection and work boots in relevant workplaces.
 There are policies for recruitment, workplace anti-discrimination and harassment, and even mobile phone use.

 As well as all these policies….Of course the organisation needs a travel health policy if staff are deployed overseas for work.

 The trouble is most businesses are not aware of the need for a travel health policy, or how to implement one.

-It is no surprise that staff face some health and safety risks if working overseas – even on short ‘nice’ trips to offices, business hotels in big cities.
+It is no surprise that staff face health and safety risks if working overseas – even on short ‘nice’ trips to offices, business hotels in big cities, or conferences.

 Many travel health risks are manageable with proper pre-travel care and safety equipment.